Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Touring the London Photo Show| ©Anna Kunts

-If you are enthusiastic about photography and during your vacations in London in November you feel like going out of the usual circuit of museums in London, I advise you to visit the London Photo Show (from November 11 to 14) where photographers from all over the world meet to share and sell their work as well as participate in interesting workshops and talks about the sector.
+If you are enthusiastic about photography and during your vacations in London in November you feel like going out of the usual circuit of museums in London, I advise you to visit the London Photo Show (from November 11 to 14) in which photographers from around the world meet to share and sell their work as well as participate in interesting workshops and talks about the sector.

-Visiting the London Photo Show will surely discover new photographic styles and a trip to London is an excellent opportunity to unleash your creativity.
+Visiting the London Photo Show is sure to discover new photographic styles and a trip to London is an excellent opportunity to unleash your creativity.
 It is a city where there is always something curious to see beyond the typical tourist attractions.
 Charming places that will make a difference in your photographs.

 So, if you are passionate about photography, make the most of your hobby with a guided photographic tour of London, which will show you the most interesting and unknown side of the British capital.
 You will be accompanied by a local guide who will help you to portray the city not with the eyes of a tourist but with those of a Londoner and will also give you some photographic tips for you to get a dazzling souvenir album.